briancatraguna/SixPackTeamApp/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

+Did you know that a huge amount of emergency cases remain unhandled?
+Some of the victims may lose their lives because of the long response time of the emergency service.
+While emergency services must always be a priority, we are here to help Indonesia to have a better emergency service.

 [![Product Name Screen Shot][product-screenshot]](https://example.com)
-###### Background

-Emergency is a life-threatening situation where could cause permanent disability and even death.
-Every day, around the world, people who are sick and injured seek treatment, especially in some countries with a high potential for emergencies, such as Indonesia1.
-Many things could cause emergency: traffic accident, fire, disease, natural disaster, crime, and etc. This condition requires appropriate and immediate emergency treatment.
-In anticipating this situation, Indonesia has established an emergency service as the main media for reporting that prioritizes fast processing of complaints for optimal implementation of emergency mitigation.
-However, this emergency service still has weaknesses, especially in the movement of its mitigation unit which is still slow in responding to emergency reports that are forwarded from the call center.
-While emergency services are something that has a high level of urgency and must always be a priority in its services.

-We are here to help Indonesia to have a better emergency service.

 ### Directory Guide